Ensuring our HIV Care Is the Best It Can Be

 Quality Improvement Teams Make Improving our HIV Care Possible:

 - Pediatric Quality Improvement Team – this team focuses on improving processes and systems for the WU Pediatric HIV clinic.
-The focus of this year’s quality improvement effort is retention and viral load supression.
-The team also participates in the H4C QI collaborative.
+The focus of this year’s quality improvement effort is viral suppression among youth through engaging unsuppressed clients with a community nurse.

 - Core Quality Improvement Team – this team improves the quality of care within the WU Adult Infectious Diseases Clinic.
-The team includes members from all areas of client care (nurse, physicians, nurse practitioner, case managers, executive director, and data coordinators).
+The team includes members from all areas of client care (nurse, physicians, nurse practitioner, case managers, executive director, data coordinators, and consumers).
 Past quality improvement projects focused on syphilis screening, risk reduction messages, cervical cancer screening (Pap smears), retention, and medication reconciliation.
-Currently the team is focused on self-administered triple STI screening.
-The team also participates in the H4C QI collaborative.
+Currently the team is focused on viral suppression.
+The clinic participates in the end+disparities ECHO collaborative and is focused on improving viral suppression among transgender people.

 - Medical Case Management Quality Team – compromised of medical case managers for adults, youth, women, children and families this team works towards improving health outcomes for clients enrolled in medical case management.
-Past QI projects include standardization and implementation of risk reduction counseling for all case management clients with a newly diagnosed STD.
-The team is now working on educating clients about lab values and viral load suppression.
+Past QI projects include standardization and implementation of risk reduction counseling for all case management clients with a newly diagnosed STD and educating clients about CD4 and viral load lab values.
+Currently the team is focused on improving viral suppression among case managed clients through consistent communication with the client about facilitators and barriers to adherence.

-- St. Louis University New Hope Clinic Quality Improvement Team – each member of the New Hope Clinic staff participates in the quality improvement team that is charged with improving HIV care at New Hope.
+- St. Louis University Infectious Diseases Clinic Quality Improvement Team – each member of the SLUCare Infectious Diseases Clinic staff participates in the quality improvement team that is charged with improving HIV care provided at this clinical site.
 The team has previously worked on retention and STD screening.
-The current QI focus is on improving the different touch points (stations) of the medical visit.
-The team also participates in the H4C QI collaborative.
+The current QI focus is on improving viral suppression by connecting unsuppressed clients with a Health Coach and Mental Health Specialist.

 Resources for Quality Improvement: